 The Trustee may create a cash reserve to pay for future liabilities of the Trust and may authorize the Trust to borrow money to pay administrative or incidental expenses of the Trust that exceed its cash on hand and available reserves.
 The Trustee may authorize the Trust to borrow from any person, including the Trustee, the Delaware Trustee or an affiliate thereof, although none of the Trustee, the Delaware Trustee nor any affiliate thereof intends to lend funds to the Trust.
 The Trustee may also cause the Trust to mortgage its assets to secure payment of the indebtedness.
 The terms of such indebtedness and security interest, if funds were loaned by the Trustee, Delaware Trustee or an affiliate thereof, would be similar to the terms that such entity would grant to a similarly situated commercial customer with whom it did not have a fiduciary relationship.
 Under the terms of the Trust Agreement, COERT has provided the Trust with a \$1.2 million letter of credit to be used by the Trust in the event that its cash on hand (including available cash reserves) is not sufficient to pay ordinary course administrative expenses.
 If the Trust requires more than the \$1.2 million under the letter of credit to pay administrative expenses.
-COERT has agreed to loan funds to the Trust necessary to pay such expenses.
 If the Trust borrows funds or draws on the letter of credit, no further distributions will be made to Trust unitholders until such amounts borrowed or drawn are repaid.

-In November 2021, the Trustee notified COERT that the Trustee intends to build a reserve for the payment of future known, anticipated or contingent expenses or liabilities.
-Commencing with the distribution to Trust unitholders paid in February 2022, the Trust is withholding, and in the future intends to withhold, \$37,833 from the funds otherwise available for distribution each month to gradually build a cash reserve of approximately \$2.3 million.
+In November 2021, the Trustee notified COERT of the Trustee's intent to build a reserve for the payment of future known, anticipated or contingent expenses or liabilities of the Trust.
+Since February 2022, the Trustee has been withholding \$37,833, and in the future, commencing with the distribution to Trust unitholders payable in April 2023, intends to withhold \$50,000, from the funds otherwise available for distribution each month to gradually build a cash reserve of approximately \$2.3 million.
 This cash is reserved for the payment of future known, anticipated or contingent expenses or liabilities of the Trust.
 The Trustee may increase or decrease the targeted cash reserve amount at any time, and may increase or decrease the rate at which it is withholding funds to build the cash reserve at any time, without advance notice to the Trust unitholders.
 Cash held in reserve will be invested as required by the Trust Agreement.
 Any cash reserved in excess of the amount necessary to pay or provide for the payment of future known, anticipated or contingent expenses or liabilities eventually will be distributed to Trust unitholders, together with interest earned on the funds.
+As of December 31, 2022, the Trust has withheld a cumulative balance of \$390,497.